Carina-P/ms3-best-books/test/TESTS.md

 ## Remaining bugs
-- I guess the following is not a bug, but it got me realy confused: If I use "inspect" in Chomes Developers Tool when looking at Best Books, suddenly/randomly? the select-lists in "opinion"-modal stops working.
-But if I remove the "inspect"-"mode" everything works OK again.
+- I guess the following is **not a bug**, but it got me really confused: If I use **"inspect" in Chomes Developers Tool** when looking at Best Books, suddenly/randomly? the **select-lists** in "opinion"-modal stops working.
+However if I remove the "inspect"-"mode" everything works OK again.
-- Warning from Lighthouse in Chomes Dev Tool: Contrast in brand-image in navbar is not enough.
-I have choosen to not fix this.
+- Warning from Lighthouse in Chomes Dev Tool: **Contrast in brand-image in navbar is not enough**.
+I have chosen to not fix this.